carpentries-incubator/geospatial-python/episodes/05-access-data.md

 ![Views of the Earth Search STAC endpoint](fig/E05/STAC-browser-exercise.jpg){alt="earth-search stac catalog views"}

+1. 7 sub-catalogs are available.
+In the STAC nomenclature, these are actually "collections", i.e. catalogs with additional information about the elements they list: spatial and temporal extents, license, providers, etc.
-1. 7 subcatalogs are available, including a catalog for Landsat Collection 2, Level-2 and Sentinel-2 Level 2A (see left screenshot in the figure above).
+Among the available collections, we have Landsat Collection 2, Level-2 and Sentinel-2 Level 2A (see left screenshot in the figure above).
 2. When you select the Sentinel-2 Level 2A collection, and randomly choose one of the items from the list, you should find yourself on a page similar to the right screenshot in the figure above.
 On the left side you will find a list of the available assets: overview images (thumbnail and true color images), metadata files and the "real"